 When you’re leading change in an organization, a lot can ride on your game plan.
 Take the guesswork out of bringing your strategy to life with these seven tried-and-true tips for creating successful organizational change.

-This blog post was adapted from The Strategy Activation Playbook: A Practical Approach to Bringing Your Strategies to Life, by our own Aric Wood.
-The book is now available to order
+This blog post was adapted from The Strategy Activation Playbook: A Practical Approach to Bringing Your Strategies to Life.
+Get your copy today!

 Moving into a new year always brings a time of reflection.
 As you start diving into your year-end retrospectives, you’ll probably be flush with information and insights that can help shine a light on things that need to change.